obarthel/amiga-smbfs/README.md

 #### 5.3.5. `WRITEBEHIND/S`

 The **smbfs** program can try to improve write performance by not waiting for the server to confirm that all the data just transmitted has in fact been stored.
-There is a risk involved in that the server may not have been able to store the data and you will never know about it.
+There is a risk involved in that the server may not have been able to store the data, and you will never know about it.

 Please note that the `WRITEBEHIND` switch has no effect if `PROTOCOL=nt1` is used because the **smbfs** program will then be using a different server write command which does not support the "write behind" functionality.